 If you send an email message to someone at CHADIS, we will keep a copy of your message indefinitely so that we can respond to it and refer to it in the future if necessary.
 This information will not be shared with anyone outside CHADIS.

-Total Child Health is often conducting research to discover better ways to provide healthcare.
-These projects are usually funded by NIH and always supervised for patient safety and security by a certified Institutional Review Board.
+CHADIS is often conducting research to discover better ways to provide healthcare.
+These projects are usually funded by agencies such as NIH and always supervised for patient safety and security by a certified Institutional Review Board.
 You may be asked to participate in a study.
 If you wish to participate you will complete a consent form.
 No personally identifying information for research is used without your consent.

-Questions about privacy and security should be sent to .
+Questions about privacy and security should be sent to email@example.com.